ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-3.md

 <img src="../../images/MAE_atEpoch200.png" alt="Image 5" style="max-width: 100%; display: inline-block;">

-One thing that should stand out is that the validation loss is consistently lower than the training loss, and I'm pretty sure this is due to non-zero dropout being used as increasing dropout increases this effect and decreasing the dropout to zero makes the training loss drop to lower than the validation loss as would be expected.
+One thing that should stand out is that the validation loss is consistently lower than the training loss, and I'm pretty sure this is due dropout being used.

-Note that this is on normalized data, with 0 being the bottom of the detector and 1 being the top.
-So in real terms a validation loss of 0.0065 means an unnormalized MAE of much larger value when in mm.

 ### Predictions
 What is most interesting, is taking the unnormalized predictions and comparing them to the known real z values.
 There are two main plots we have been using to do this, with the first being a plot of predicted versus true z and shown below: